-Note: Product and service updates will be displayed at login even if the corresponding switches above are off.
+Note: Product and service updates will be displayed at login even if the corresponding switches (above) are off.

-Information about the Authentication tab is covered in the following topics:
+The Authentication tab is covered in the following topics:

 The Password pane of the Authentication tab contains a Reset Password button.
 When the button is clicked a password reset email is sent to the address that you provided on the General tab, and you’ll see a notification at the top of the page confirming that password reset has been initiated.
 Follow the instructions in the email to reset your password.

 The Two-factor Authentication pane of the Authentication tab contains settings that support enhanced security by enabling the following types of two-factor authentication (2FA):